AlinaWan/auto-chiseler/README.md

 Having issues?
 Here are some common problems and how to fix them:

 * **Wrong stats being detected (e.g. detecting bottom charm's stats):**
-  This usually means your ping is too high.
+  This usually means the delay before confirming stop conditions is too low.
 After a reroll, the game takes longer to return the new charm, and the tool may detect the charm below it instead.
+Try increasing the **Stop Confirm Delay** value to give the game more time to finish returning the correct charm.

 * **Charm gets deleted or rerolled unintentionally:**
   Another ping-related issue.
 Try increasing the **Post Reroll Delay** in the app settings to give the game more time to refresh the inventory before the next action is taken.